AdityaMelkote3004/linked-lists/README.md

-# singly linked list
+linked list
- my implementation of linked list
+ my implementation of linked lists and its types